MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 The price of the latest Maslow kit with z-axis and ring system sold by Bar Smith after the kickstarter campaign was **U$S 410 + shipping**.

-We are proud to be offering the complete kit with improved electronics for **U$S 399 free shipping**, all without sacrificing quality, we are still using the same manufacturers as Bar did with the exception of the new shield and ring system which are made in USA.
+We are proud to be offering the complete kit with improved electronics for **U$S 399 **, all without sacrificing quality, we are still using the same manufacturers as Bar did with the exception of the new shield and ring system which are made in USA.